sewardlee337/sewardlee337.github.io/readinglist.md

 1. [The Ministry for the Future](https://amzn.to/39kNOUU), by Kim Stanley Robinson
 1. [The Once and Future King](https://amzn.to/2KTm9Bw), by T. H. White
 1. [The Only Woman in the Room](https://amzn.to/3a37C08), by Marie Benedict
+1. [The Science of Breaking Bad](https://amzn.to/2TrZ8Ka), by Dave Trumbore and Donna J. Nelson
 1. [This Year You Write Your Novel](https://amzn.to/3eohYu5), by Walter Mosley
 1. [Zen and the Art of Motorcycle Maintenance](https://amzn.to/2KGpSlN), by Robert M. Pirsig